wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/13-lab.md

 1. You will be prompted to login to Power BI, login using Power BI account credentials.

-1. You may get an error “Unable to connect,” the account is utilized many learners.
-Click on **Edit** and select the listed Sales Analysis report that you created in an earlier lab.
+1. You may get an error “Unable to connect,” the account is utilized by many learners.
+Click on **Edit** and select the Sales Analysis report you created in an earlier lab.

 1. On the **Sales Report** file, on the **Overview** page, set the **Year** slicer to **FY2018**.